shu1827/devops-project-document/README.md

 > We will be deploying this product on virtual machines and cloud platforms using differnt services.
 > The same code or the product has been used for all the projects but with the different approaches based on the differnt use cases.

-> NOTE: The code is not written by me i have taken code from my instructor who has designed this code for the differnet scenarios.
+> NOTE: The code is not written/developed by me, this code is from my instructor who has designed this code for the differnet scenarios.
 > Each folder contains the steps and the code related to it.